lapalme/pyrealb/demos/flight_infos/README.md

 def pp(prep:str) -> Callable[[Constituent],Phrase]:
     return lambda *x:PP(P(prep),*x)
 ```
-For example, the resulting of the call to `realize_common` on our running example:
+For example, the result of the call to `realize_common` on our running example:

 ```python
 [PP(P("from"),Q("Denver")), PP(P("to"),Q("Atlanta")), None, ...]